justin13601/ACES/README.md

 ## Acknowledgement

-Appeared at NeurIPS 2023 on the Event Stream GPT Poster: ???
+Appeared at NeurIPS 2023 on the Event Stream GPT Poster: ??? <add the title or something>

 For any questions, enhancements, or issues, please file a GitHub issue.
 For inquiries regarding Event Stream GPT, please refer to the ESGPT repository.
 Contributions to the codebase are also welcome via pull requests.